 The simplest way of dealing with artichokes is to steam them and then serve them whole.
 To eat, peel each petal back, dunking them in melted butter, viniagrette, or aioli before scraping off the meat between your teeth.
 Use a fork and knife to tackle the tender heart once you arrive at it.

 Steaming artichokes is super easy — start with a tall pot and a steamer basket, placing the artichokes upside down so their stems face upward.
 Steam them over an inch of simmering water with a lid on for about 20 minutes.
 When you can easily pull a leaf from the center, they’re ready to go.

 Roasting is an alternative to steaming that’s just as simple.
 Stuff the empty centers of the artichokes with a few cloves of peeled garlic, drizzle olive oil and lemon juice into the petals and sprinkle liberally with salt and pepper.
 Wrap tightly in foil and bake in a 450 degree oven for 45 minutes to an hour.
 The resulting artichokes are intensely caramelized and flavorful!

 Take advantage of a warm spring day by firing up the grill!
 The smoky flavor imparted to artichoke leaves on the grill is particularly appealing, especially when paired, with bright flavors like lemon and mint.

 Fry Like the Italians

 One of the best-loved Italian preparations of artichokes is the Roman carciofi alla giudia — whole artichokes fried in olive oil.
-Try this recipe to learn how to make this decadent treat.

 Stuff with Anything Savory